- The length of a Minecraft day is 20 minutes in real time.

 On the other hand, if you skip the nights by sleeping, you will have played through 6-day cycles.
 So, to reach the 100-day mark in your world without skipping the nights, you’ll need to play Minecraft for 16.6 hours (16 hours and 36 minutes).

-All of these rules change slightly during the rainy weather since rain makes the world a bit darker.
-Then, you can use the bed earlier and the hostile mobs start to spawn before the start of the night cycle.
+All of these rules change slightly during rainy weather since rain makes the world a bit darker.
+Then, you can use the bed earlier, and the hostile mobs start to spawn before the start of the night cycle.

-Minecraft doesn’t use the minutes and seconds concept though, but another time value called ticks.
+Minecraft doesn’t use the minutes and seconds concept, but rather a time value called ticks.
 One tick lasts for 0.05 real-time seconds.
 In other words, one real-time second contains 20 in-game ticks.
 Ticks are important because the entire world runs based on them.
-So, redstone components like redstone repeaters use ticks as well as the “time set” command.
+And, redstone components like redstone repeaters use ticks as well as the “time set” command.

 If you would like to use this handy Minecraft command, input one of the offered words (day, noon, night, and midnight with sunrise and sunset on Bedrock edition).
 However, to be even more precise, you can type in the ticks as well.